-- Holdroom doors to Passenger Loading Bridges require special hardware connected to the smoke alarms in the bridge.
-See the updated hardware in the Port of Seattle Guide Specification. - Slip resistance in flooring material critical.
-Provide ASTM E303-22 Pendulum Test Report of flooring material in wet and dry conditions.
-Must achieve minimum pendulum test value of 36 for both wet and dry tests.
+• Holdroom doors to Passenger Loading Bridges require special hardware connected to the smoke alarms in the bridge.
+See the updated hardware in the Port of Seattle Guide Specification.

+• Slip resistance in flooring material is critical.
+Provide ASTM E303-22 Pendulum Test Report of flooring material in wet and dry conditions that is third-party tested with engineer stamp.
+Must achieve minimum pendulum test value of 45 for both wet and dry tests.